JonasJurczok/maven101/tasks/08_parents/parents.md

  page are in the file `/tasks/08_parents/pom.xml`.
 To get the task done add the pom from the root of the project as a parent to the pom from the task.
 Then execute a `mvn clean verify` in the **task folder**.
  If everything has been set up right the website should show the green checkmark again.

+## Dependency- and Pluginmanagement

+There are two special tags for parents that you should be aware of `dependencyManagement` and `pluginManagement`.

+They change the way maven inherits from your parent.

+If you just add dependencies in your parent with the `dependencies` tag they will automatically be included into your child project.
+This will lead to a lot of bloat.
+In contrast to that the `dependencyManagement` just **offers** dependencies to your child.
+You still have to specify them as usual and just can omit info already provided in the parent (like the version).

+The same thing is true for plugins.
+If you just use the `plugins` tag they will be executed for all childs.
+If you use `pluginManagement` they are just offered.